Bill

 AI Summary

-This bill addresses challenges in Hawaii's early intervention services for children under three years old by requiring the Department of Human Resources Development to reclassify certain specialist positions and appropriate funds to improve staffing.
-Specifically, the bill calls for upgrading three professional positions within the Department of Health's Early Childhood Services Unit: physical therapists will be reclassified from level III to IV, special education teachers from level III to IV, and occupational therapists from level III to IV.
-Additionally, the bill appropriates $48,000 to fund these position reclassifications and $142,032 to establish two new full-time permanent mental health specialist positions within the same unit.
-The legislature's motivation stems from significant vacancy rates (30-42%) among early intervention providers, which impact infant and toddler development and the state's compliance with federal mandates.
-By improving job classifications and creating new mental health positions, the bill aims to enhance recruitment and retention of specialists, ultimately ensuring that infants and toddlers with special needs receive necessary services.
-The bill is set to take effect on July 1, 2025, and the funds will be drawn from the state's general revenues.
+This bill addresses workforce challenges in Hawaii's early intervention services for children under three years old by proposing several key actions.
+The bill requires the Department of Human Resources Development to reclassify specific professional positions within the Department of Health's Early Childhood Services Unit, specifically upgrading three roles: physical therapist from level III to IV, special education teacher from level III to IV, and occupational therapist from level III to IV.
+Additionally, the bill appropriates $48,000 to fund these position reclassifications and another $142,032 to establish two new full-time equivalent (FTE) permanent mental health specialist positions within the same unit.
+These actions aim to address Hawaii's significant 30-42% vacancy rate in early intervention programs and improve the state's ability to provide comprehensive services to infants and toddlers with special needs.
+The legislature recognizes that these workforce improvements will help ensure compliance with federal mandates and better support the developmental needs of young children with special requirements.
+The bill is set to take effect on July 1, 2025, and the funds will be allocated for fiscal years 2025-2026 and 2026-2027.

 Committee Categories